Milele: Family Homes Project

 Milele as a musical group and humanitarian organisation embarked upon the Milele Family Homes Project in light of the vast number of children who have been and continue to become deserted by the loss of their parents in Africa.
 The project gave them an avenue to resource all the influential people they have interacted with over the years through their music and travel.
 In collaboration with Infeneon Holdings, they used new technology that enabled the building of an average family home within 15 days.
 The panel technology involved panelling with pre-set plumbing and electricity being filled with a quick drying building material known as Moladi Chem.
 The panels are then removed within 10 hours to reveal the structure of a home.
 This enabled them to provide homes with the requirement of less time and less money.

 Change Africa Campaign

-Milele are now better known for their humanitarian involvement rather than their music.
+Milele are better known for their humanitarian involvement rather than their music.
 While their music remains popular and enjoyable to many, their presence and contribution through the Change Africa Campaign and Milele Homes Project acts to propagate hope to those who are the benefactors of the efforts of the organisation.
 In 2000 Milele Ministries Incorporated as a non-profit organisation under the 501(c) 3 American tax code to better accomplish this purpose and launched the Change Africa campaign to drive the vision of being able to see Africans embracing the idea that the change they wish to see in their individual lives and societies can be created through empowerment, knowledge, unity and hope.